dukke/FXSkins/README.md

 ## Source code
 The FXSkins-samples subproject has samples that you can run and check out how to use FXSkins.

-The code is being tested against the latest LTS Java version, which is Java 11.
+The code is being compiled on Java 11 and JavaFX 11.
+However, it should work on the latest Java and JavaFX version.

 ## Pull Requests (PR)
 We welcome contributions via PR.